pepaivanova/spp/README.md

-# spp
-Sounding Poetry of Perception
+# Sounding Poetry of Perception

 ## Description
 In Sounding Poetry, textual descriptions become a score for sound compositions, where different words correspond to field recordings and sounds.
 The created soundscape is composed by one’s interpretation of his/her own visual experience into words.